You might be wondering...

 How is Octopus Cloud billed?

 After your 30-day trial, you'll be billed every month based on the number of deployment targets in your Octopus instance.
-You're billed each month on the same day of the month as the day your trial expires.
-You can set a limit on the maximum number of deployment targets that can be added to your instance, to prevent accidentally going past your budget.
+You're billed each month on the same day of the month as the day your trial expired.
+You can set a limit on the maximum number of deployment targets that can be added to your instance to prevent accidentally going over your budget.

 What is counted as a “deployment target”?